Hyurl/hyurl.github.io/cool-node/Docs/WritingHttpControllers.md

 }
 ```

+Since version 1.3.0, you can set a controller property `urlParams` to define
+what URL parameters the controller may accept, it's `null` by default, means
+accepting any parameters.

 Now you've already learn the most important part of the HttpController, but,
 this is more, let's continue on.